 High handicappers, whether beginners or not, generate off-center shots.
 So to correct this particularly common problem among beginners as well, drivers are engineered with a larger sweet spot i.e. a larger hitting surface.
 This also minimizes side spin to prevent hooks and slices.

-Even those, especially beginners, women, and seniors, with a slower swing speed tend to benefit from a larger sweet spot in the form of gaining more distance while also reducing side spin.
+Even women golfers with a slower swing speed tend to benefit from a larger sweet spot in the form of gaining more distance while also reducing side spin.
+And this is true for the majority of drivers designed for women that allow them to hit straight and long.

 Don’t make the common mistake of buying a golf driver with not enough loft.
 Just because Tiger Wood plays with 8.5 degrees lofted driver doesn’t mean you should too.
 Keep in mind that his swing speed is among the highest ever produced by a Tour or professional player.